expyriment/dataintegrityfingerprint/README.md

        UTF-8 shall be replaced with a U+003F question mark character;
        `checksums` shall have no empty lines)

-2. Sort the lines in `checksums` in ascending Unicode code point order (not Unicode collation algorithm)
+2. Sort the lines in `checksums` in ascending Unicode code point order (i.e., sorting capital letters first or byte-wise sorting, no sorting based on the Unicode collation algorithm)

 3. Calculate the hexadecimal digest of the SHA-256 hash of the sorted contents of `checksums`